unicode-org/message-format-wg/exploration/0006-number-selection.md

 - Enable ordinal number selection.
 - Enable exact match selection.
 - Support relevant formatting options, such as `minimumFractionDigits`.
-- Encourage developers to use the same options for formatting and selection.
+- Encourage developers to provide the formatting options used in patterns to the selector so that proper selection can be done.

 ## Constraints